Environmental enforcement round up — 30 January 2025

 The courts have an overriding duty to promote justice and prevent injustice.
-This duty includes the inherent power to stay an indictment in the Crown Court, or stop a prosecution in the magistrates' court, if the court is of the opinion that to allow the prosecution to continue would amount to an abuse of the process of the court.
+This duty includes the inherent power to stay an indictment in the Crown Court, or stop a prosecution in the magistrates' court, if the court is of the opinion that to allow the prosecution to continue would amount to an abuse of process.

 The stay of a prosecution could arise in the following circumstances: